Corporate Governance

 Evaluating the Effectiveness of the Board of Directors

-To enhance the functions of the Board of Directors, we conduct evaluations and analyses of its effectiveness.
-With the support of an external consulting firm, we administer anonymous questionnaires to all directors, including outside directors, as well as to auditors.
-Based on the responses to these questionnaires, we analyze and evaluate the effectiveness of the Board.
+Director To improve the functions of the association, we conduct evaluations and analyses on the effectiveness of the Director association.
+With the cooperation of external consulting firms, anonymous surveys were conducted targeting all Director and auditors, including external Director.
+Based on the responses to that survey, we analyze and evaluate the effectiveness of the Director meeting.

 We will continue to fully examine the identified issues and steadily pursue initiatives to further enhance the functions of the Board of Directors.